PabloCatalan/hypocotyl/README.md

 The file simulated_annealing.cpp holds the routine used to fit the model to the experimental dataset.

+The files heatmaps.cpp and heatmaps.py have all the information to generate Fig4 in the manuscript.

 If you have any doubt or suggestion, feel free to contact me at: pcatalan [at] math [dot] uc3m [dor] com